What’s a second mortgage and how do I get one?

 Why take out a second mortgage?

-The main advantage of a second mortgage is that it could potentially give you a lot of money that you can spend on basically whatever you want.
+The main advantage of a second mortgage is that it could potentially give you a lot of money.
+And you can spend that money on basically whatever you want.
 This makes second mortgages popular among people who want to undertake home improvement projects, send kids to college, pay debts, or make other large purchases like buying a second home.

 why not take out a second mortgage?